sdouglas/biomod/requirements/index.md

 - **Team:** Team registration is ${{ site.team_registration_fee }}.
 This is due before April 30th in order to reserve a team presentation slot at the Jamboree.
 - **Individual:** The *nonrefundable* Jamboree registration fee is ${{ site.individual_registration_fee }} *per person* (not including hotel lodging), due September 25th.
-- **Where does my fee go?** Registration fees cover many expenses including renting the venue, A/V, catering, photographer, t-shirts, award certificates, transportation, and website development.
+- **Where does my fee go?** Registration fees cover program expenses including renting the venue, A/V, catering, photographer, t-shirts, award certificates, transportation, and website development.

 ## Team structure